OWASP/www-chapter-albuquerque/index.md

 - 5:30 Meet and greet, beer and snacks
 - 6:15: Pick 2 co-leaders
 - Brainstorm for the upcoming year
+- Upcoming events:
-  - <a href="https://bsidesabq.org" target="_blank">BSides Cybersecurity conference</a>, July 19-20
+  - July 19-20: <a href="https://bsidesabq.org" target="_blank">BSides Cybersecurity conference</a>
     - 2-for-1 tickets!
 Student ticket price!
+  - July 23: Using Fuzzing in Cybersecurity
+  - September 19: <a href="https://f2fevents.com/event/abq24/" target='_blank'>INTERFACE Albuquerque</a>

+---

+## Upcoming Event: Using Fuzzing in Cybersecurity

+**Tuesday, July 23, 2024, at 4:30 pm**

+<a href="/www-chapter-albuquerque/#div-centlibrary" onclick="location.hash='div-centlibrary'; location.reload();">UNM Centennial Library</a>, DEN2

+Fuzzing is a technique to test programs with generated data.
+Its main goal is to detect crashes and non-expected failures.
+Radamsa is a general-purpose, black-box-oriented mutating fuzzer.
+In this talk, José will show examples of fuzzing using radamsa from basic command line tools to network services.
+We will also discuss some applications in cybersecurity of fuzzing involving automation of test cases.

+### Agenda:
+- 4:30 Say Howdy
+- 5:00: Using Fuzzing in Cybersecurity
+- Upcoming events:
-  - <a href="https://f2fevents.com/event/abq24/" target='_blank'>INTERFACE Albuquerque</a> on Thursday, September 19?
+  - September 19: <a href="https://f2fevents.com/event/abq24/" target='_blank'>INTERFACE Albuquerque</a>